Arch-Noize/math-magicians/README.md

 ### Deployment

-- The website hasn't been deployed
+You can find the website deployed [here](https://math-magicians-g4p8.onrender.com/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>